 The first document mentioning a church in Amposta dates from 1097, when Ramon Berenguer III donated to the abbot of Sant Cugat a set of lands south of the Ebre that had not yet been conquered.
 In this document, it is called the church of the Sant Sepulcre d’Amposta.

 At the end of the 13th century, coinciding with the beginning of the town, a first church would be built to serve the inhabitants of Amposta.
-This church should already exist in 1314, since the Bishop Paholac visited this town during his pastoral visit and already appears under the title of Santa Maria.
+This church already existed in 1314, since the Bishop Paholac visited this town during his pastoral visit, and already appears under the title of Santa Maria.
 In the 15th century, pastoral visits were repeated, without any description of their architectural characteristics.

-During the siege of the castle of Amposta between 1465 and 1466, the church suffered several damages as a result of the bombings, along with other buildings of the town, such as the mill of Miralles.
+During the siege of the castle of Amposta between 1465 and 1466, the church suffers damage as a result of the bombings, along with other buildings of the town, such as the mill of miracles.

-In May 1776, the consistory of the City of Amposta and representatives of the Church granted the construction deed in favor of the architects and builders of Tortosa, Francesc Mulet and Andreu Moreno, for a price of 4,100 pounds, Valencian silver coin.
+In May 1776, the consistory of the City of Amposta and representatives of the Church granted the construction deed in favour of the architects and builders of Tortosa, Francesc Mulet and Andreu Moreno, for a price of 4,100 pounds, Valencian silver coin.
 But due to economic difficulties, the work was delayed and finally provoked a new project, to save money, in charge of the Valencian Manuel Blasco.
-But the problems for the payment of the works continued and the building did not progress, paralyzing definitively in 1826.
+But the problems for the payment of the works continued, and the building did not progress, paralysing definitively in 1826.

-During the Second Carlist War it was used as a barracks by the royal troops, suffering considerable damage.
+During the Second Car list War, it was used as a barrack by the royal troops, suffering considerable damage.
 Around 1850, thanks to a donation from Queen Isabel II, work began again and ended around 1875, although the façade was unfinished.
 During the Spanish Civil War, it was converted into a supply and wholesale distribution market.